1. Location Matters

 Your intervention team is another essential consideration.
 Typically, you’ll want to include a mix of family members and friends, but do not invite anyone who supports or condones the addict’s self-destructive behavior.
 Pick people who genuinely care for your loved one and have their best interests at heart.
 Ideally, they will have personal stories about times when the addict did or said something hurtful while under the influence of drugs or alcohol.

 You might assume you can speak extemporaneously, but off-the-cuff comments are not conducive to a successful intervention.
 To make your point without going off-topic, you and every other member of the intervention team must prepare written remarks.
+Family addiction counseling can also be a valuable tool in preparing for an intervention, offering guidance on how to approach sensitive topics, communicate effectively, and create a supportive environment for your loved one’s recovery.

 Provide concrete examples of the addict’s destructive behaviors and how they’ve adversely affected your life, but be sure not to blame or shame.
 Emphasize that you still love them and believe they’re capable of positive change.
 To ensure your loved one does not feel personally attacked, use “I” statements, instead of “you” phrasing.